amerikan/tabtastic/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 🪄 Feature Request
+name: "\U0001FA84 Feature Request"
 about: Request a new feature
-title: "feat: "
+title: 'feat: '
-labels: "enhancement"
+labels: enhancement
+assignees: ''

 ---